 The APEC Action Agenda on Advertising Standards was approved by both the Committee for Trade and Investment (CTI) and the Senior Officials Meeting (SOM).

-The report from the Advertising Standards Forum and Mentoring Workshop can be found here.
+The report from the Advertising Standards Forum and Mentoring Workshop is available online.

 Ho Chi Minh 2017